Serving The San Francisco Bay Area with a 99% Ride-share Accident Success Rate

 If you have been picked up by the driver and are in route to your destination then you are covered by a $1,000,000 Uber insurance policy.

 You Need an Experienced Uber & Lyft Accident Lawyer on Your Side

-Accidents with rideshare companies are complicated, and there are often many insurance companies, including the rideshare insurance, the rideshare driver’s insurance, the insurance of another driver, or/and your personal insurance involved in the claims process.
-Thankfully GJEL has succesffully gotten many strong recoveries for our clients who were involved in Uber and Lyft accidents.
+We are Uber accident attorney experts.
+Accidents with ride-share companies are complicated, and there are often many insurance companies, including the rideshare insurance, the rideshare driver’s insurance, the insurance of another driver, or/and your personal insurance involved in the claims process.
+Thankfully GJEL has successfully gotten many strong recoveries for our clients who were involved in Uber and Lyft accidents.